ghorod/selected3/README.md

 4-clean data in csv file
 5-autocorrect from data in csv file and save update 6-make cluster to data in csv file
+7- create web-site with search engine
+8- retreav releated data in web-site

 # Team Names: